j7nw4r/rust-rdkafka/README.md

 EOS is useful in read-process-write scenarios that require messages to be processed exactly once.

-To learn more about using transactions in rust-rdkafka, see the [Transactions][producer-transactions] section of the producer documentation.
+To learn more about using transactions in rust-rdkafka-redux, see the [Transactions][producer-transactions] section of the producer documentation.

 ### Users

-Here are some of the projects using rust-rdkafka:
+Here are some of the projects using rust-rdkafka-redux:

 - [kafka-view]: a web interface for Kafka clusters.
 - [kafka-benchmark]: a high performance benchmarking tool for Kafka.
 - [callysto]: Stream processing framework in Rust.
 - [bytewax]: Python stream processing framework using Timely Dataflow.

-*If you are using rust-rdkafka, please let us know!*
+*If you are using rust-rdkafka-redux, please let us know!*

 ## Installation